freedomofpress/securedrop-docs/docs/admin/installation/set_up_admin_tails.rst

 .. |TorStatus| image:: ../../images/tor-status-indicator.png

-.. _Download the SecureDrop repository:
+.. _Download the SecureDrop Repository:

-Download the SecureDrop repository
+Download the SecureDrop Repository
 ----------------------------------

 The rest of the SecureDrop-specific configuration is assisted by files